-Hantaviruses are rodent-borne viruses causing clinical illness in humans of varying severity.
+Hantaviruses are a family of rodent-borne viruses that cause clinical illness in humans of varying severity.
 Transmission of the virus to humans occurs through the inhalation of infected rodent urine, droppings, or saliva.

-Hantaviruses (HTNV) belong to the Hantavirus genus within the family Bunyaviridae.
-The Hantavirus genome has three segments of single stranded negative sense RNA, which are named based on size as small (S), medium (M) and large (L).
+Hantaviruses (HTNV) are a family of viruses within the order Bunyaviridae.
+The Hantavirus genome is comprised of three segments of single-stranded negative-sense RNA, which are named based on their size: small (S), medium (M) and large (L).
 The L segment encodes viral polymerase, the M segment encodes the precursor (GPC) for two viral surface glycoproteins (Gn and Gc), and the S segment encodes the nucleocapsid (N) protein.
-The N protein is reported to be highly conserved in Hantaviruses.
-It plays a pivotal role in viral replication, transcription and assembly.
+The N protein is highly conserved in Hantaviruses and plays a pivotal role in viral replication, transcription and assembly.
 N protein may also play a role in enabling the virus to replicate within host cells (Muyangwa, M).

-Hantaviruses are zoonotic pathogens that have global distribution.
-Rodents and small mammals act as natural reservoirs for Hantaviruses but remain asymptomatic after infection.
-Airborne transmission of hantaviruses to humans occurs via inhalation of dust or aerosols contaminated by urine, saliva or droppings from infected animals.
+Hantaviruses are globally distributed zoonotic pathogens.
+Rodents and small mammals act as natural reservoirs for Hantaviruses but are asymptomatic upon infection.
+Airborne transmission of hantaviruses to humans occurs via inhalation of dust or aerosols contaminated with urine, saliva or droppings from infected animals.
 Cases of hantavirus infection are sporadic and predominantly occur in rural areas where rodents are prevalent.
 Individuals working with rodents are potentially at risk of becoming infected with Hantavirus.

-We are pleased to offer a panel of monoclonal antibodies specific for Hantavirus nucleocapsid protein.
-These antibodies recognise the nucleocapsid protein of Hantavirus strains Hantaan, Dobrava, Seoul and Saaremaa.
+We are pleased to offer a panel of monoclonal antibodies specific to Hantavirus nucleocapsid protein.
+Each Hantavirus antibody has been developed to recognise the nucleocapsid protein of Hantavirus strains Hantaan, Dobrava, Seoul and Saaremaa.

 Check out our FAQ section for answers to the most frequently asked questions about our website and company.